Do you routinely look for ways to drive innovation with your demand generation approach? Or do you feel behind the curve?

 Brian: You’re looking from the customer’s experience, seeing it, and you said earlier for the sales team, walking in their shoes.
 Going from frustration, annoyance, anger to feel calm.

 Advice to be a better marketer and rise to CMO

 Jeanne: I would say the most important thing that they need to learn is how to speak.
 They need to know how to talk in front of a group without using all those crutch words.

 If we’re talking on this podcast and every other word I said was “um, you know, like,” those are all crutch words that we don’t feel comfortable hearing.

 Jeanne: And I would suggest that people that want to be able to move forward in their careers join a group like Toastmasters, Or Start a group like Toastmasters so you have the practice of being able to do this so you can have conversations on webinars, on podcasts, and be able to present in front of your company.

 I think, as you know, speaking in front of people is hugely intimidating.
-How do you get over that hump where the people in the audience are feeling just as scared, if you will, and you can be able to present your company, offer your point of view.
+How do you get over that hump where the people in the audience are feeling just as scared, if you will, and can present your company, offer your point of view.

-If you get called into a board meeting (and every CMO is in the board meeting every single board meeting) you must be able to present your information in a way that makes sense to the board and build that level of internal confidence.
+If you get called into a board meeting (and every CMO is in the board meeting every single board meeting), you must present your information in a way that makes sense to the board and build that level of internal confidence.
 So, that would be the advice that I would share.